 Day 7 Assignment: List your unhealthy character traits

 What’s the point?
 Simple.
-We all have instinctive defenses, such as the one’s listed in column 4.
+We all have instinctive defenses, such as those listed in column 4.

 What lies behind those defense mechanisms, the motivations for our ill behavior, is a set of traits.
 In the 1930s language of Alcoholics Anonymous, those traits or weaknesses are called character defects.

 Taking this in baby steps requires that we keep it simple.
 So, here are the basic defects that we’re looking for: dishonesty, selfishness, self-seeking, and fear.
-If none of those fit, you can use inconsiderate, as well.
+If none of those fit, you can use inconsiderate.

 Here is an example: I used to raise my voice and argue when I felt threatened.
 The following basic defects applied: